Zilliqa/zilliqa-developer/core/viewchange.md

 1. A stall in consensus must have happened
 2. Network enters into view change state
-3. Candidate leader lead the view change consensus using PBFT
+3. Candidate leader leads the view change consensus using PBFT
-4. Backup validate the announcement
+4. Backups validate the announcement
 5. View change consensus is reached
 6. Re-run the stalled consensus